 Create Power BI visuals using R

-Power BI Desktop does not include, deploy, or install the R engine.
+By default, Power BI Desktop doesn't include, deploy, or install the R engine.
 To run R scripts in Power BI Desktop, you must separately install R on your local computer.
 You can download and install R for free from many locations, including the Revolution Open download page, and the CRAN Repository.
 The current release of R scripting in Power BI Desktop supports Unicode characters as well as spaces (empty characters) in the installation path.

 Create R visuals in Power BI Desktop

-Select the R Visual icon in the Visualization pane, as shown in the following image, to add an R visual.
+Select the R Visual icon in the Visualization pane to add an R visual.

-When you add an R visual to a report, Power BI Desktop does the following:
+When you add an R visual to a report, Power BI Desktop makes the following changes:

 A placeholder R visual image appears on the report canvas.